felix-eriksson/gtm-automation-engine/src/media_generation/README.md

 This folder contains representative scripts illustrating how automated media generation was engineered and scaled as part of a larger GTM automation system.

 Client-specific assets, templates, credentials, and proprietary configurations have been removed.
+The focus is on **capability, architecture, and business leverage**, not on providing a drop-in product.